isteps-sps-lab/bf-fams/docs/installationguide.md

     request for a new token to the RAMP Docker registry maintainers.

-Once you are provided with a username and a token, you can issue the following command to login to the private GitLab Docker registry and download the images:
+Once you are provided with a username and a token, you can issue the following command to login to the RAMP Docker registry and download the images:

 ```shell
 docker login docker.ramp.eu -u <username> -p <token>